Skip to content

 Exercise 1: Generic Sorting Interface

 Following the interface design of qsort, implement your own generic insertion sort function.
-Use it to sort an int array (in ascending and descending order) and a string array (in lexicographical order):
+Use it to sort an int array (ascending and descending) and a string array (lexicographical order):

 Exercise 2: Event Dispatch System Extension

-Based on the event dispatch system from this article, add support for registering multiple callbacks for the same event (a callback chain) and support for unregistering callbacks.
-Think about this: what happens if a handler in the callback chain modifies the linked list structure while it is being executed?
+Based on the event dispatch system in this chapter, support registering multiple callbacks for the same event (a callback chain) and support unregistering callbacks.
+Think about this: what happens if a handler in the chain modifies the linked list structure during execution?

 Exercise 3: Simple Command-Line Calculator

-Use an array of function pointers to implement a command-line calculator that supports addition, subtraction, multiplication, division, and modulo operations.
-The user selects the corresponding function by inputting an operator.
+Use an array of function pointers to implement a command-line calculator supporting addition, subtraction, multiplication, division, and modulo operations.
+Select the corresponding function based on the user-inputted operator.

 References